Are you an expat planning to move to Portugal? Learning Portuguese may be a great way to help you adapt quickly to the new country.

 Adeus!
 This was your summarized guide on learning Portuguese.
 Do you think it was difficult or easy?
 We hope you can start practicing some phrases, but of course, only if you want to!

 If you’re interested in joining the expat community in Portugal and learning Portuguese, it’s never too early to start getting to know people and sharing experiences.
-Join our Facebook Group – All About Portugal For Expats, and meet thousands of other expats that are in their own process of relocation to Portugal.
+Join our Facebook Group – All About Portugal For Expats, and meet thousands of other expats who are in their own process of relocation to Portugal.

 When you’re ready to kickstart your dream of relocating to Portugal, contact Viv Europe and receive the best professional guidance possible!
 We can help you learn the local language, get a visa, enroll your child in school, and find the best property for your use.
 Let’s start planning today!